TieDyeAstronomer/avspec/dos/background subtraction.md

 If you don't subtract the background sky light from your spectra, all of the pixels will appear brighter than they should.
 If every pixel were brightened by the same amount, this might not be so bad, but unfortunately, the amount of background contamination almost always varies across the field of view.[^2] Left uncorrected, these variations can distort your spectrum, and even introduce false features.

 Even if the background is completely even across the field of view, background subtraction is required for both the target spectrum ***and the reference spectrum*** before you can apply instrument response correction.
-If you don't apply background subtraction before instrument response correction, your spectra will come out distorted, sometimes subtly...
+If you don't apply background subtraction before instrument response correction, the baseline will be off.
+This will cause your spectra to come out distorted, sometimes subtly...

 ###### IMAGE: a subtle example of continuum aberrations due to lack of background subtraction